berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

    - In your LAB environment, go to **RESOURCES**

-   - Go to portal.azure.com (inside your lab environment)
+   - Go to portal.azure.com (inside your lab environment) via Internet Explorer

-   - Use the username and password and show in the **RESOURCES** tab and login to your subscription
+   - Use the **username** and password and show in the **RESOURCES** tab and login to your subscription